wp-plugins/ad-injection/readme.txt

 = Do I need to have WP Super Cache installed? =

 No!
 All the features of this plugin will work with no caching plugin installed.
 But if you do have WP Super Cache the dynamic features (enabling ads based on IP address and referrer) will still work.
 And your blog will run a lot faster than with no caching plugin.
 Usually a caching plugin would prevent dynamic plugin features from working.
-Just make sure you have WP Super Cache configured in 'Legacy' mode and that you choose the option on Ad Injection to say that you are using WP Super Cache.
+Just make sure you choose the option on Ad Injection to say that you are using WP Super Cache.
+If using a version of WP

 = Will the dynamic features work with other caching plugins? =